The Open Badges Scheme for PAs

 Young woman using laptop for online learning at home

-The Scottish Social Services Council (SSSC) and many other social service organisations offer Open Badges to support ongoing learning and evidence of professional development in your role as a Personal Assistant (PA).
-Open Badges are free digital certificates that demonstrate the knowledge, skills and achievements gained by completing courses and passing the assessments.
+The Scottish Social Services Council (SSSC) and many other social service organisations offer Open Badges to support ongoing learning and evidence of professional development in your role.
+Open Badges are digital certificates that demonstrate the knowledge, skills and achievements gained by completing courses and passing the assessments.

 How can I apply for an Open Badge?